 As you would have seen on my last post, we went to Victor’s Hale for our Valentine’s meal, which was really lovely.
-I envisioned sticking to the Valentine’s Day theme (albeit 3 days late) as I loved wearing red for Valentine’s last year, however this didn’t go entirely to plan colour-blocking wise, but I guess I created quite a romantic look nonetheless.
+I envisioned sticking to the Valentine’s Day theme (albeit 3 days late) as I loved wearing red for Valentine’s last year, however this didn’t go entirely to plan colour-blocking wise, but I tried to create quite a romantic look nonetheless.

 Skirt – Here